Flux can export documents to files, with each document being written as a separate file and optionally compressed.

 Compressing content

-The --compression option is used to write files either to Gzip or ZIP files.
+The --compression option is used to write files either to gzip or ZIP files.

-To Gzip each file, include --compression GZIP.
+To gzip each file, include --compression GZIP.

 To write multiple files to one or more ZIP files, include --compression ZIP.
-A zip file will be created for each partition that was created when reading data via Optic.
+A ZIP file will be created for each partition that was created when reading data via Optic.
 You can include --zip-file-count 1 to force all documents to be written to a single ZIP file.
 See the below section on “Understanding partitions” for more information.

-Windows-specific issues with zip files
+Windows-specific issues with ZIP files

-In the likely event that you have one or more URIs with a forward slash - / - in them, then creating a zip file with those URIs - which are used as the zip entry names - will produce confusing behavior on Windows.
-If you open the zip file via Windows Explorer, Windows will erroneously think the zip file is empty.
-If you open the zip file using 7-Zip, you will see a top-level entry named _ if one or more of your URIs begin with a forward slash.
-These are effectively issues that only occur when viewing the file within Windows and do not reflect the actual contents of the zip file.
+In the likely event that you have one or more URIs with a forward slash - / - in them, then creating a ZIP file with those URIs - which are used as the zip entry names - will produce confusing behavior on Windows.
+If you open the ZIP file via Windows Explorer, Windows will erroneously think the file is empty.
+If you open the file using 7-Zip, you will see a top-level entry named _ if one or more of your URIs begin with a forward slash.
+These are effectively issues that only occur when viewing the file within Windows and do not reflect the actual contents of the ZIP file.
 The contents of the file are correct and if you were to import them with Flux via the import-files command, you will get the expected results.

 Specifying an encoding